sauramel/modded-stresser/README.md

 The controller listens on port `8000`.
 All administrative endpoints under `/api/` require an API key to be sent in the `X-API-Key` header.

 #### `GET /api/exploits`
-Lists all available, registered exploit modules.
+Lists all available, registered exploit modules and their configurable arguments.

 #### `POST /api/profile`
 Profiles a target server.
-Requires `host` and `port` in the JSON body.
 Returns detailed server information, including mod lists for Forge servers.

-#### `GET /api/status`
-(Implicitly used by WebSocket) Get the current status, configuration, and active actors.
+- **Body**: `{ "host": "...", "port": ... }`

 #### `POST /api/start`
 Starts an operation.
-Requires a configuration object in the body specifying the `host`, `port`, `threads`, `duration`, and `exploit` ID.
+- **Body**: `{ "host": "...", "port": ..., "threads": ..., "duration": ..., "exploit": "exploit_id", "exploit_args": { "arg1": "value1", ... } }`
+- **Note**: If the chosen exploit `requires_forge`, you must profile the target first.
+The controller will use the cached profile data.

 #### `POST /api/stop`
 Stops the current operation.

 #### `PUT /api/config`
-Updates the task configuration for a running operation on-the-fly.
+Updates the task configuration that will be used when the *next* task is started.
+Cannot be used while a task is running.
+- **Body**: Same as `/api/start`.

 ### WebSocket Endpoint

 #### `WS /ws/logs`
-Connect to this endpoint to receive a real-time JSON stream of system status updates and log messages from all components.
+Connect to this endpoint to receive a real-time JSON stream of system status updates and log messages.
+- **Message Format**: `{ "type": "log" | "status_update", "payload": { ... } }`